DikeH-Ai/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ALX TASK ON SHELL PERMISSIONS
-1.0-iam_betty; script that switches the current user to the user betty.
+0-iam_betty; script that switches the current user to the user betty.
-2. 1-who_am_i; Script that prints the effictive username of the user
+1-who_am_i; Script that prints the effictive username of the user 2-groups; Script that prints the list of groups a user is in